odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

         content: >-
           The Taj Mahal is one of the most fascinating and beautiful monuments in the world.
 About 20,000 workers were employed in its construction, which took some 20 years.
-Agra's Red Fort, built in the form of a half moon on the Yamuna river, is a masterpiece of design.
-The fort's colossal walls are encircled by a moat and contain a maze of buildings, that form a small city within a city.
+Agra’s Red Fort, built in the form of a half moon on the Yamuna river, is a masterpiece of design.
+The fort’s colossal walls are encircled by a moat and contain a maze of buildings, that form a small city within a city.
 You visit both on a half-day guided tour.